-Locate the 1K resistor (marked 102), it's on the top-center edge of the board.
+Locate the six 100K resistors (marked 104), one of them is to the right of the voltage regulator and the other five are in between the six driver chips.
 Solder in place and inspect the solder joints with a 10x jeweler's loupe afterwards and touch up any solder joints that don't look right.